cefn/lauf/README.md

 ## Primitives

 Lauf offers primitives to coordinate shared resources and state between concurrent Action sequences.
 These include a [Store](./modules/lauf-store), a [Message Queue](./modules/lauf-queue) and a [Mutex or Lock](./modules/lauf-lock).
 These pure Async implementations have no direct dependencies on Lauf.
-Lauf Action definitions for primitive features are published via [lauf-runner-primitives](./modules/lauf-runner-primitives).
+The Lauf Action definitions to use these primitive features with [lauf-runner](./modules/lauf-runner) are published via [lauf-runner-primitives](./modules/lauf-runner-primitives).